Mid Derbyshire: 2010–2024

 ^{1} Further to a local government boundary review in Erewash which became effective in May 2015, the Stanley ward was merged into Little Eaton and Breadsall which was renamed Little Eaton and Stanley.

 Current

-Following the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the constituency was expanded by adding the South West Parishes ward in the Borough of Amber Valley (as it existed on 1 December 2020), transferred from Derbyshire Dales.
+Following the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency was expanded by adding the South West Parishes ward in the Borough of Amber Valley (as it existed on 1 December 2020), transferred from Derbyshire Dales.

-Following local government boundary reviews in Amber Valley and Derby which came into effect in May 2023, the constituency now comprises the following:
+Taking account of local government boundary reviews in Amber Valley and Derby which came into effect in May 2023, the constituency now comprises the following: